logdna/logdna-agent-v2/docs/KUBERNETES.md

 ### Enabling file offset tracking across restarts

-To avoid possible duplication or skipping of log messages during agent restart or upgrade, the agent stores its current file offsets on the host node's filesystem, using a hostPath volume.
+To avoid possible duplication or skipping of log messages during agent restart or upgrade, the agent stores its current file offsets on the host's filesystem, using a `hostPath` volume.

 The host directory must be writable by the user or group specified in the securityContext.